-In early 2012, we launched Portfolio Channel, a subscription website providing users with a variety of model portfolios and investment newsletters administered by our expert partners.
+In early 2012, we launched Portfolio Channel, a subscription website providing users with a variety of self-directed-investor-focused subscriptions.

 In August of 2012, we acquired the assets of The Online Investor ("OLI").
 TheOnlineInvestor.com, originally launched in 1997, has garnered much attention for its unique and comprehensive coverage of large caps, mergers and acquisitions, stock buybacks and stock splits.
 Over the years, the site, mentioned in Barron's, on CNBC, SmartMoney Interactive and CBS Marketwatch, has built a significant presence, with over 50,000 free newsletter subscribers, and dedicated site visitors.

-In October of 2012, we launched Preferred Stock Channel, features pages profiling each preferred stock, as well as a screener to help investors find preferred stocks.
+In October of 2012, we launched Preferred Stock Channel, featuring pages profiling each preferred stock, as well as a screener to help investors find preferred stocks.